apache/mxnet/docs/tutorials/python/mnist.md

 ## Loading Data

-We first fetch the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
+Before we define the model, lets first fetch the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.

 The following code downloads and loads the images and the corresponding labels into memory.